na-na-hi/renget/archive/vffr2.md

 &nbsp;&nbsp;&nbsp;&nbsp;puppet seeds at HP<20%.
 Trades off with Sakura Judah PRI as support, but SS-rank w/fullset &nbsp;&nbsp;&nbsp;&nbsp;is better than Sakura PRI + Turganev.
 Garbage as a main dps, and her SP regen is bad (more &nbsp;&nbsp;&nbsp;&nbsp;an issue due to fighting with AE for regen time,) so make certain you can seal the deal with &nbsp;&nbsp;&nbsp;&nbsp;only two ults.
 Short, stacked, and the ass is fat.
-Replaced by Chrono Navi due to the former's &nbsp;&nbsp;&nbsp;&nbsp;team sp regen and self funding.
+Replaced by Ai-Hag due to team sp regen &nbsp;&nbsp;&nbsp;&nbsp;and consistent gather.

 *Sweet 'n' Spicy*                               / Carole &nbsp;&nbsp;&nbsp;&nbsp;Mech phys shield breaker support with lofting attacks - partially replaces SA (at higher